benhunter/benhunter.github.io/src/content/posts/cybersecurity-primer.md

 # Risk Management Framework

-- Every system must be Assessed
+Every system must be Assessed and Authorized.
+An Authority to Operate (ATO) specifies the controls that must be implemented.

-- Every system must be Authorized
-- Authority to Operate
-- System is defined by a boundary and what is in it
+System is defined by a boundary and what is in it.

 - Information types
 - Who can access
 - What components
 - Connections.
 In/out, relationships with other systems

-	- Sound familiar?
-This is restatement of the Systems Engineering Strategy: Data, Users, Software, Hardware, Network
+Sound familiar?
+This is restatement of the Systems Engineering Strategy: understand Data, Users, Software, Hardware, Network

-- Controls - The safeguards or countermeasures prescribed for an information system or an organization to protect the confidentiality, integrity, and availability of the system and its information.
+Controls are the safeguards or countermeasures prescribed for an information system or an organization to protect the confidentiality, integrity, and availability of the system and its information.

 - 20 control families
 - around 1200 unique controls
-	- Inheritance makes this manageable
 - Control selection prioritizes which controls to implement
 - Control assessment determines whether a control is implemented
+- Inheritance makes this manageable
+- Informally, a control, simply asks a question.

-- Risk Assessment
+Risk Assessment

 - Threat
 - Impact
 - Likelihood

+STIG

-- STIG = Secure Technical Implementation Guide
+- Secure Technical Implementation Guides (STIG)
 - Standardizes the questions to ask during Assessment
 - Maps directly to the controls

 # Scenarios